chen-qingyu/pyincpp/readme.md

 - Goal: Provide a C++ type library that is as easy to use as Python built-in types
 - Module: List, Set, Dict, Int, Str, Tuple, Complex, Deque, Fraction
 - Style: Most follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), some my own styles are based on considerations of source code size and simplicity
-- Test: Using [Catch2](https://github.com/catchorg/Catch2) for unit tests and benchmark and ensure all tests passed
-- Security: Using [Dr. Memory](https://drmemory.org) checked to ensure there were no safety issues
-- Document: Using [Doxygen](https://www.doxygen.nl) to generate documents
+- Document: Use [Doxygen](https://www.doxygen.nl) to generate documents
-- Build: Using [XMake](https://xmake.io) to build

 ## 2. Feature

 - Simple: Stay simple, stay young.
-While ensuring friendly and robust, try to be concise and easy to maintain and read.
+While ensuring friendly and robust, try to be concise and easy to maintain and read
 - Friendly: With my careful design, it can be used as conveniently as Python's built-in types.
-Very Pythonic.
+Very Pythonic
-- Robust: There are corresponding checks for the insert, remove, modify, and access of containers.
+- Robust: There are corresponding checks for the insert, remove, modify, and access of containers
+- Lightweight: Designed as a single header file, the source code does not rely on any third-party libraries, making it very easy to use and expand
-- Efficiency: The [benchmark results](./benches/std_vs_pyincpp.cpp) show that the performance of the parts with the same function as the standard library is almost the same.
+- Efficient: The [benchmark results](./benches) show that the performance of the parts with the same function as the standard library is almost the same, and the big integer module of this project is very fast
+- Secure: Tested and checked using [Catch2](https://github.com/catchorg/Catch2) and [Dr. Memory](https://drmemory.org) to ensure no security issues

 ## 3. Usage

-Because C++ templates are used, they are all provided in the form of header files (.hpp), header only.

-Very convenient to use:
+Provided as the form of single header file, header-only, very convenient to use:

-- PyInCpp has already in the official XMake repository, you only need to add it in the xmake.lua: `add_requires("pyincpp")` and then `#include <pyincpp.hpp>`.
+- PyInCpp has already in the official [XMake](https://xmake.io) repository, you only need to add it in the xmake.lua: `add_requires("pyincpp")` and then `#include <pyincpp.hpp>`.
-- Or, just download the amalgamated header file from releases and then `#include "pyincpp_amalgamated.hpp"`.
+- Or, just copy the source files into your project and then `#include "pyincpp.hpp"`.

 There are a total of 9 classes, refer to commonly used classes in Python: